Ogo1024/Test/README.md

-# Test
+# Class
-Repository created during class
+Repository created for class